Jerusalem syndrome: History

-Jerusalem syndrome has previously been regarded as a form of hysteria, referred to as "fièvre Jérusalemienne".
+Jerusalem syndrome had previously been regarded as a form of hysteria, referred to as fièvre Jérusalemienne (French, literally 'Jerusalemian fever').
 It was first clinically described in the 1930s by Jerusalem psychiatrist Heinz Hermann, one of the founders of modern psychiatric research in Israel.
-Whether or not these behaviors specifically arise from visiting Jerusalem is debated, as similar behaviors have been noted at other places of religious and historical importance such as Mecca and Rome (see Stendhal syndrome).
+Whether or not these behaviors specifically arise from visiting Jerusalem is debated, as similar behaviors have been noted at other places of religious and historical importance, such as Mecca and Rome (see Stendhal syndrome).
 It is known that cases of the syndrome had already been observed during the Middle Ages, since it was described in the itinerary of Felix Fabri and the biography of Margery Kempe.
 Other cases were described in the vast literature of visitors to Jerusalem during the 19th century.

 Bar-El et al. suggested that at the approach of the year 2000, large numbers of otherwise normal visitors might be affected by a combination of their presence in Jerusalem and the religious significance of the millennium, causing a massive increase in the numbers of Jerusalem syndrome admissions to hospital.
 Despite a slight increase in tourist hospitalisations with the rise in total tourism to Jerusalem during the year 2000, the feared epidemic of Jerusalem syndrome never materialised.